 Employers and employees then share information and discuss the merits and effects of the change together.

-A successful IBC process will:
+A successful interest-based consultation process will:

 Our interest-based consultation guide sets out how to adopt this approach in your workplace, including our suggested model for consulting this way.
-You can also read more about how interest-based approaches make for better workplaces.

 We also offer support through our Cooperative Workplaces program.
 The program is for workplaces that want to try interest-based approaches.
 A Commission Member will work with you to deliver training and help you facilitate the process.
 They will also offer guidance and advice as you make the change to using an interest-based approach.
 The program is free.